salemove/freddy/README.md

     * The MessageHandler(described further down)

+#### Responding to messages

-* Respond to messages:
+* Respond to messages while not blocking the current thread:

          freddy.respond_to destination do |message, msg_handler|

-  * the respond_to method will not block the current thread, if that is what you want, use
+* Respond to message and block the thread

          freddy.respond_to_and_block destination do |message, msg_handler|

 * The callback is called with 2 arguments

   * the parsed message (note that in the message all keys are symbolized)
   * the MessageHandler (described further down)

+#### The MessageHandler

-* When responding to messages the MessageHandler is given as the second argument.
+When responding to messages the MessageHandler is given as the second argument.

+        freddy.respond_to destination do |message, msg_handler|

 The following operations are supported:

-        freddy.respond_to destination do |message, msg_handler|

   * acknowledging the message